ziapeltagames/lavender-hack/COURT.md

 # Court

+When the players wish to **court a faction**, the characters must be at a location the faction controls, with important characters from the faction present, and the faction must have a disposition of 1 or higher.
+Furthermore, the characters may only court a faction **once between each downtime** procedure.

+If a faction has a disposition of 0, the characters must get their foot in the door somehow, perhaps by offering a bribe of some sort or using magical abilities.
+Shifting a faction from a disposition of 0 to a disposition of 1 shouldn't be easy, as this faction either wants absolutely nothing to do with the characters, or more likely, is intent on causing them harm.

-The **court** procedure is used to handle social interactions with a faction.
-It is not used for when characters return home.
-That is covered under the downtime procedure.
+This procedure is not used when characters return home.
+That is covered under **downtime**.

 ### Blather

-I struggled on what to call this procedure, but liked the word court, since it has multiple connotations, all of which feel applicable.
+I struggled on what to call this procedure, but liked the word court, since it has multiple applicable connotations.
 Community was another option, but court is also a verb, which fits in better with combat, exploration, and chase.
-Court doesn't mean a formal medieval audience with royalty, though.
-The usage of court to mean "to persuade or win over" is also applicable, as court can be with any faction.
+Court doesn't necessarily mean a formal medieval audience with royalty.
+The usage of court to mean "to persuade or win over" is also applicable, as any faction may be courted.

-## Beginning Court

-In order to begin courting a faction, the characters must be at a location the faction controls, with important characters from the faction present, and the faction must not be in such a state that they're attacking the characters on sight (the faction must have a disposition of 1 or higher).
-Furthermore, the characters may only court a faction **once** between each downtime procedure.

-If a faction has a disposition of 0, the characters are going to need to get their foot in the door somehow, perhaps by offering a bribe of some sort or using magical abilities.
-There are no rules for shifting a faction from a disposition of 0 to a disposition of 1, but it shouldn't be easy.

-## Procedure
+## Courting a Faction Procedure

-1. Set fellowship die equal to max result.
+1. Set fellowship die to the max value for the die type.
 2. Create goals.
-3. Take actions.
+3. One player who hasn't gone this round chooses an action:
     1. Pursue goals.
     2. Trade.
     3. Curry favor.
+4. One day of time passes.
-4. Lower fellowship die by one.
-Players _may_ continue taking actions or end court.
-If fellowship is lowered to 1, the players must move on to step 5.
+5. Lower fellowship die value by one.
+    1. If the fellowship die value is greater than 1, players _may_ return to step 3.
+    2. Actions are taken in rounds where each player acts once.
+Players may choose the order of actions each round.
-5. If the fellowship die is a 1, roll fellowship.
+6. Court ends immediately if the players so choose or the fellowship die value is a 1.

 # Goals